By Jared Hottenstein

 We can apply all that great science by having our students create a scientific symphony.
 Educational Innovations has some great items that showcase sound.
 For starters, there’s the best-selling Pocket Sound Blaster – there’s a lot of science in that little tube!
 (In fact, you can read a blog about that here.)

-Their Boomwhackers, Singing Pipes, Sound Tubes, Singing Rods, and Thunder Tubes are sure to be a hit with your students.
+Their Boomwhackers, Singing Pipes, Sound Tubes, Singing Rods, and Thunder Cans are sure to be a hit with your students.
 Kids love making noise, right?
 With these gizmos, your students can have a blast banging, shaking, sliding, and listening to all sorts of astonishing sounds.

 One of their coolest items is the Chinese Spouting Bowl.
 It allows students to actually see the vibrations of sound.
 If you haven’t seen one of these in action, you’ll be amazed!
 The science behind this astonishing demo is explained in our blog, “Spouting Off in the Classroom.”